abhishek-chattopadhyay/project-2-financial-analysis/task.md

 - Use SQL to create a database with your data.

-# Mandatory Deliverables
+## Mandatory Deliverables
-- Presentation: 8–15 minutes per person.
+- **Presentation**: 8–15 minutes per person.
-- Python Code: Well-documented Python script covering:
+- **Python Code**: Well-documented Python script covering:
   - At least one use of lambda, apply...
   - At least two groupby operations and aggregations.
   - At least one frequency table.
-- Visualization: Minimum of three plots showcasing univariate and multivariate analysis (bonus to do it also in Tableau dashboard).
+- **Visualization**: Minimum of three plots showcasing univariate and multivariate analysis (bonus to do it also in Tableau dashboard).
-- README File: A comprehensive README explaining the project, dataset, methodology, and results.
+- **README File**: A comprehensive README explaining the project, dataset, methodology, and results.